lightningkite/mirror-kotlin/README.md

 ## Adding Formats

 Adding your own formats is pretty easy.
-Just extend `Encoder` or `Decoder`.
-Look at `JsonSerializer` as an example.
+Just extend `Encoder` and `Decoder`.
+Look at [`JsonSerializer`](mirror-runtime/src/commonMain/kotlin/com/lightningkite/mirror/serialization/json/JsonSerializer.kt) as an example.

 # Known Limitations

 - The ANTLR4 specification for Kotlin I'm using doesn't seem to be dead accurate.
 If you put strange things in the file, you'll get strange results.
-Try to keep the files you use reflection on simple.
+Try to keep the files that you use reflection on simple.
-- When using classes from outside your project, optional fields not present on deserialization are expensive.
+- When using reflection on classes from outside your project, optional fields not present on deserialization are expensive.
 This is because when you are reflecting on classes from other libraries, the plugin is unable to obtain the instructions used to set defaults for fields.
 As such, it uses a workaround that invokes the constructor once for every missing optional field.
-- The plugin cannot handle (yet) short references to classes within classes.
+- The plugin cannot yet handle short references to classes within classes.
 For example:

 ```kotlin
 class Owner {